News from March to October

 hadnīt been down to the mix, so we thought something was going on.

-didnīt like the new Oasis sound: They seemed happy
+About them leaving cos they didnīt like the new Oasis sound: They seemed happy

 playing it.
 We all had a good time in France.
 Itīs still fuckinī rythm, bass, drums

 (sudden wicked smile) and my sweet little self.
-But maybe theyīre not into it
+But maybe theyīre not into it any

 more.
 I donīt want to say itīs down to the money, that theyīve got enough and they